Read What Our Clients Say About Us

 The timing issues in the opinion of the insurance provider, even though to what extent will change based on the insurance company.
 That is why it pays to do your homework and shop around to find the best coverage.

 How Do Life Insurance Companies Test For Nicotine Use

 How long does cotinine stay in your system?
 It is very, VERY important that you are honest about your cigarette use on your life insurance policy program.

 Lying isn’t just known as fraud, but the fact will eventually come out once you take a health examination that would likely consist of a saliva test, hair sample( hair test), blood, or urine sample tests.

 All of these tests detect nicotine.
 Nicotine/Cotinine along with other tobacco-related compounds could take weeks, possibly even weeks or even more, to escape your system.

 So, even over a period of time, you will still test positive if you are smoking these products.
 It truly depends on how much you’ve used and for how long you have been utilizing it.

 The result for you personally?
 The absolute best-case scenario that the insurance carrier will just increase your prices and tag you like a tobacco user.
 However, being denied a policy–or even worse.
 Lying on your life insurance application is not worth the consequences:

-- Contestability period ~ First two years of policy.
-The consequence to lying on your application could result in the insurance company denying the payout of out your death benefit.
+- Contestability period – First two years of policy.
+The consequence of lying on your application could result in the insurance company denying the payout of out your death benefit.